noizu-labs-ml/genai-core-vnext/CONTRIBUTING.md

-## Contributing to the GenAI Elixir Library
+## Contributing to the VNextGenAI Elixir Library

-We welcome contributions to the GenAI library!
+We welcome contributions to the VNextGenAI library!
 Here are some guidelines to help you get started:

 ### Reporting Issues